Rat-Rig/V-core-3/docs/src/firmware.md

 ??? tip "Bigger printer?"

-    Here is where you would change the `maxima` for bigger V-core 3 sizes
+    Here is where you would change the `maxima` for bigger V-Core 3 sizes

 {{ gcode("firmware/Duet_RRF/config.g", 33, 35) }}